idaholab/moose/modules/doc/content/getting_started/examples_and_tutorials/tutorial01_app_development/problem_statement.md

 # Problem Statement

 Consider a system containing two pressure vessels at differing temperatures as in the experiments presented by [!cite](pamuk2012friction).
 The vessels are connected via a pipe that contains a filter consisting of close-packed steel spheres as shown in [problem-schematic].
 Predict the velocity and temperature of the fluid inside the filter.
 The pipe is 0.304 m in length and 0.0514 m in diameter.
-The fluid inside the system is liquid water.
+The fluid inside the system is liquid water at approximately 30 degrees Celcius.

 !media tutorial01_app_development/problem_schematic.png
        style=width:80%;margin-left:auto;margin-right:auto;